Trailblazer780/Deploy-Application-MCM/README.md

 # Deploying an Application using Microsoft Configuration Manager

 This documentation will show you how to successfully deploy an application using Microsoft Configuration Manager.
+This documentation assumes that you already have MCM and all of its dependancies already installed and running.

 # Table of Contents:
 1. [Getting The Installer Ready](#Getting-the-Installer-Ready)